-Vehicle owners have numerous car insurance plans to choose from, but Arizona law requires all drivers to carry standard liability coverage insurance at minimum.
+Vehicle owners have numerous car insurance plans to choose from, but Arizona law requires all drivers to carry standard liability coverage insurance at a minimum.
 Although this may be the requirement, many drivers choose to go with a more inclusive plan that will keep them protected in extraordinary circumstances.

 Is Standard Insurance Coverage Enough?

 Liability insurance covers bodily injuries and property damage after an individual gets into an accident.
 In other words, an individual can have his or her medical and property damage expenses paid for if he or she sustained an accident-related injury or requires vehicle repairs.

 The minimum amount of liability coverage required by the state is as follows: